opensupplyhub/open-apparel-registry/research/README.md

 The [dedupe](dedupe/README.md) directory contains examples of using the dedupe library to find duplicates in and match facility address csv files.

+### rubota

+The [rubota](rubota/README.md) directory contains a script for fetching supplier data from suppliers.rubota.com.